Saturday, July 30, 2016

 - Infected hand and vagina from wiping with Poison Ivy.

 All Girls Weekend feels like a film that tries to pay homage to Long Weekend and The Descent.
-It's just a shame it lacks anything that made those two classic slices of horror cinema so good.
-This movie falls short on acting, makeup effects, story and contains the most annoying bunch of characters that I've seen in a horror movie in quite some time.
+It's just a shame that it lacks anything that made those two classic slices of horror cinema so good.
+This movie falls short of acting, makeup effects, story, and contains the most annoying bunch of characters that I've seen in a horror movie in quite some time.
 Watch a double bill of Long Weekend and The Descent instead.

 Friday, July 22, 2016